 Cons:

-The artic package upgrade includes double-paned windows which add an additional layer of insulation.
-In fact, double pane windows can reduce energy usage by 24 percent in cold climates (at least in the home) according to HomeAdvisor.
-You’ve also go extra insulation thrown as part of the 4 season upgrade along with a heated area for holding tanks to keep fluids in a fluid state (as they should be)!
+The artic package upgrade includes double-paned windows which add an additional layer of insulation, ideal for people like me who feel the cold a lot during winter!
+In fact, double-pane windows can reduce energy usage by 24 percent in cold climates (at least in the home) according to HomeAdvisor, creating a comfortable and warm rig.

-What I love are the heated mirrors!
-Having an excellent mirror setup is a critical part of driving any larger vehicle and a Class C RV is no different.
-With heated mirrors, you don’t have to worry about the winter snow fogging up or icing up your mirrors and leaving you blind.
+Another feature that stands out to me is the heated mirrors.
+Having an excellent mirror setup is a critical part of driving any larger vehicle, and a Class C RV is no different.
+With heated mirrors, I don’t have to worry about the winter snow fogging up or icing up my mirrors and leaving me blind on the road!

 Like the other Forest River rig on this list, you’re also getting a fiberglass substrate instead of traditional plywood.
-Remember, not only is this more water-resistant but it also increases the overall R-value of the RV which is exactly what we’re looking for when it comes to winter camping.
+Remember, not only is this more water-resistant but it also increases the overall R-value of the RV which is exactly what I look for when it comes to winter camping.

-The Sunseeker is a little longer than it’s Forester counterpart and comes in at a little over 24 feet.
+The Sunseeker comes in at 27’1″ which is a bit longer than its counterpart on our list, and something worth considering if you don’t have a large space to store an RV.
 You can check out the full specs for all the models by clicking here.

 Pros: